dgaydukov/cert-aws/sa/files/sa.md

 * DependsOn - resource would be created after specified resources
 * Metadata - associate some metadata with resource
-* UpdatePolicy & UpdateReplacePolicy - what to do in case of stack update Built-in function - intrinsic CF function like `GetAtt/Join/Select/GetAZs` for better work with CF templates (see `sa/cloudformation/template.yml`)
+* UpdatePolicy & UpdateReplacePolicy - what to do in case of stack update Built-in function - intrinsic CF function like `GetAtt/Join/Select/GetAZs` for better work with CF templates (see `sa/cloudformation/template.yml`).
+You can use them only in specific part of template: props/outputs/metadata/updatePolicyAttributes
 Stack policy:
 * by default all update actions for all resources allowed, so anybody with iam permission to update stack can overwrite any resource
 * you can setup stack policy to deny update actions for specified resources (like prod db)